Geometry of the mirror models dual to the complete intersection of two cubics: Geometry of the mirror dual family

-the fact that $\Pi$ is a subdivision of the fan $\Sigma_{\nabla}$, and the explicit description of the maximal cones of the fan $\Sigma_{\nabla}$ provided in Proposition \ref{th:nabla-max-cones}. \end{itemize} One can check that no such cone exists; the first condition forces $\sigma$ to be a subcone of $U_1, U_2,$ or $U_3$ and the second condition eliminates even those possibilities.
+\end{itemize} One can check that no such cone exists: the first condition forces $\sigma$ to be a subcone of $U_1, U_2,$ or $U_3$ and the second condition eliminates even those possibilities.
+The smoothness of $W_1$ can be verified using the same argument.

-To prove the smoothness of the component $W_0 = V(\th_1, \th_2)$ we once again apply the Jacobian criterion.
-For a point $p \in \Yt_0$ to be singular either $\grad_p \th_1 = 0$, or $\grad_p \th_2 = 0$, or both vectors are not $0$ at the point $p$ and they are collinear-by-nonzero-scalars.
-We show that all three cases are impossible.
-We will use the terminology from the proof of Proposition \ref{th:smooth-fiber-locus}.